-This Section 4.55(2) request has been lodged with Council to modify the development consent issued by Council for the operation of a quarry at Lot 30 DP 815308, approved by Council on 8 June 2004 under DA 342/2002, and modified by Section 96 applications approved in 2007 and 2016.
+This Section 4.55(2) request has been lodged with Council to modify the development consent issued by Council for the operation of a quarry at Lot 30 DP 815308 (DA 342/2002, approved 8 June 2004 and modified by Section 96 applications approved in 2007 and 2016).

 As part of the modification of this consent, the applicant is also seeking to obtain approval for the continued operation of a concrete batching plant at the site.
-The operation of this batching plant was approved by Council on 15 November 2017 under DA 96/2017.
-The applicant is seeking to have the concrete batching plant and quarry approvals consolidated into a single development consent for the operation of the site.
+The operation of this batching plant (DA 96/2017, approved 15 November 2017).
+The applicant is also seeking to have the concrete batching plant and quarry approvals consolidated into a single development consent for the operation of the site.